 In 1960, French photographer Robert Doisneau visited the United States for the first time to capture the up-and-coming destination of Palm Springs.
 He spent two weeks on assignment for Fortune magazine exploring the man-made oasis in the California desert.
-Known for his portraits of famous artists and cute Parisians, Doisneau was so inspired by the rich golfing greens and sky blue swimming pools that he used color film for the first time.
+Known for his portraits of famous artists and cute Parisians, Doisneau was so inspired by the rich golfing greens and sky blue swimming pools that he used colour film for the first time.

 After the shoot, Doisneau went back to Paris by way of Hollywood, and a selection of his photos was published a few months later.
 The rest languished in a filing cabinet until they were discovered and returned to Doisneau’s living relatives in 2007.
 Now they’re part of an archive of 450,000 unique photos Doisneau compiled over the course of his 30-year career, and the star of an eponymous coffee table book recently published by Lannoo.